jan-Lope/Toki_Pona-Parser/README.md

     $ sudo apt-get install swi-prolog

 After this you have to download the Toki Pona parser from this link [https://github.com/jan-Lope/Toki_Pona-Parser](https://github.com/jan-Lope/Toki_Pona-Parser).
+Use the button "Clone or download" and then "Download ZIP".

-Unzip the downloaded file Toki_Pona-Parser-master.zip and chenged to the new directory.
+Unzip the file "Toki_Pona-Parser-master.zip" and changed to the new directory.

     $ unzip Toki_Pona-Parser-master.zip
     $ cd Toki_Pona-Parser-master